fransjacobs/model-railway/BUILDING.md

 Run the jcs.JCS class an database should be created on first run.

 ## Debugging
+JCS has some extra properties which can control the program.
+These properties have to be stored in a properties file in the user.home/jcs folder and is called jcs.properties.

+The following properties are supported

+Retrieval of the locomotives either via CAN (default) or http works on both CS-2 and 3 locomotive.list.via=can / http default is can

+Accessories retrieval via CAN, http or JSON. the ltter only works on a CS-3 accessory.list.via=can / http / JSON

+Debug of the zlib inflator.
+When files are retrive via CAN this controls the debugging of the inflation.
+When true the raw and decompressed files are written to the file system
+inflate.debug=true (default false)

+## Debugging data
 JCS uses an embedded [H2](https://h2database.com/html/main.html) database.
 On de first startup, when ther are no files in the jcs home directory (~/jcs) database is created.
 The database is created as user SA (pass jcs) this user